GeaucefStone/Secular_Democratic_Republic/contents/01B_constitution.md

  - Veto regulations and administration rules by 60% vote.

-3. Members must complete civics training before being permitted to sign up to be drafted by the Citizen Branch.

 ### Section 6: The Historian Branch

 1. The Historian Branch shall be a 500-member Congress of History.
 Its members shall be selected by annual sortition from the national roster of all certified historians.